 Nurse Quality

-The next highest grade we gave this nursing home in any area came in the category of nursing, where we gave it a grade of C. Our nursing category consists of many datapoints, many of which are associated with quantities of nurse staffing.
-This place provides 0 hours of nursing care per resident on a daily basis.
-This is a lower figure than we are used to seeing.
-Finally, despite not having the most impressive total nursing hours per resident, this place actually performed admirably in the metric of preventing major falls.
-This is usually a good indicator that a facility has quality controls in place.
+The next highest grade we gave this nursing home in any area came in the category of nursing, where we gave it a grade of C. Our nursing rating is based on the nursing home's level of nurse staffing.
+We weigh both the levels of skill of those nurses as well as the quantity of hours spent with patients.
+This nursing home averages just 0 hours of nursing care per resident per day.
+This is a very low figure.
+Finally, nursing scores also factor in quality-based metrics, such as preventing major falls.
+Despite not having the most impressive total nursing hours per resident, this nursing home actually performed admirably in the area of preventing major falls.
+This is generally an indicator that a place has sufficient quality controls in place.
+Some falls could be avoided if a nursing home provides enough nurses aids to assist its patients.

 Long-term Care Quality